When you think about it, it’s kinda weird to compare the Chemex and the AeroPress.

 Portability & Sturdiness

-The Aeropress is almost indestructible.
+The AeroPress is almost indestructible.
 The main body is constructed from polypropylene and can be dropped with little fear of shattering.
 Its tubular shape also makes packing it away in a backpack or a suitcase much easier than with a Chemex.
 It can easily slide into the side of a backpack when traveling.
-The newest generations of the brewer, in fact, comes with a cute little travel bag.
+The newest generations of the brewer, the Aeropress Go, in fact, is created with travel in mind

 The main body of the Chemex is made of glass, and so is relatively fragile, especially when compared to the Aeropress.
 Its beautiful shape is classic and looks stunning on a kitchen counter, but is not ideal for packing away for travel.